TALK TO A DESTINATION EXPERT

 Please note: The information in the following diagram is an overview of what many guides have typically seen at different times throughout the year; since species are opportunistic breeders and conditions vary from year to year, it is not possible to guarantee that you will see each of these species at specific times when traveling in the Galapagos.

-On Land, any time of year is great for viewing wildlife.
+On Land, any date of year is the best time to visit the Galapagos for viewing wildlife.
 You may feel more comfortable hiking in the dry season, and visibility is certainly a little better because of changes in vegetation.
 However, hot season is also very exciting and, for folks traveling to escape from wintery conditions, the warmth and sun may be just what they’re looking for!
 Also, during the hot season, marine and land iguanas at their most colorful.
 If you’re lucky, you may even see Galapagos giant tortoise eggs hatching at any of several breeding centers (on Santa Cruz and San Cristobal Islands).
+So, when planning your trip to the Galapagos Islands, consider the best time to travel based on your preferences and interests in wildlife and weather.

 Some things to keep in mind during the hot season: